vcon-dev/draft-ietf-vcon-privacy-primer/draft-james-privacy-primer-vcon.md

 Data privacy laws and regulations vary by jurisdiction, but many countries and regions have enacted legislation to protect individuals' personal data.
 Examples of data privacy laws include the General Data Protection Regulation (GDPR) in the European Union, the California Consumer Privacy Act (CCPA) in the United States, and the Personal Data Protection Act (PDPA) in Singapore.
 The U.S. data privacy legal landscape is a particularly complex patchwork of federal and state laws.
 It includes comprehensive state-level consumer privacy acts, industry-specific federal laws, and intricate pre-emption relationships between them, creating a fragmented and multifaceted regulatory environment.

-This document outlines common privacy rights and obligations in alignment with fair information practices (FIP), which are widely recognized principles but may or may not be legally required, depending on the jurisdiction.
+This document outlines common privacy rights and obligations as of the time of this writing (September, 2024) in alignment with fair information practices (FIP), which are widely recognized principles but may or may not be legally required, depending on the jurisdiction.
 The framework presented here offers a general understanding of data privacy principles but does not guarantee legal compliance in any specific region.
 Readers are encouraged to seek legal advice for their particular situations.

 ### Key Roles in Data Processing